kuswandanu-moonlay/com.moonlay.entityframeworkcore/README.md

 ## License

-Copyright 2017 Copyright 2017 (c) Moonlay.
+Copyright 2017 (c) Moonlay.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.